 Response: Aqua would sell all of its utility assets and modify its service territory to exclude the City of Chesapeake, which would give the City the right to provide water service in Aqua’s former territory.
 The purchase will involve utility assets including, but not limited to, fee simple parcels, easements, leases, groundwater wells, a water treatment and distribution system, service lines (except for customer service lines that are located on the customers’ side of Aqua’s meters), plants, equipment, and all other facilities that are utilized for the production, transmission, distribution, operation, and maintenance of the Indian River Water System.
 It does not include tools, rolling stock, and cash and accounts receivable up to the date of the closing.

-Response: The final cost for this purchase was $1,931,600.00.
-The citizens in the Aqua service territory would, upon acquisition, pay the same water rates as all other customers on the City of Chesapeake’s water system.
-These residents would not pay another connection fee because they have been deemed to have already paid a connection fee when they connected to the Aqua Virginia system.
+Response: The negotiated price for the system is $1,931,600.00.
+The citizens in the Aqua service territory will, upon acquisition, pay the same water rates as all other customers on the City of Chesapeake’s water system.
+These residents will not pay another connection fee because they already paid a connection fee when they connected to the Aqua Virginia system.

 Additional email updates will be provided to all persons who request updates as the situation evolves.